SquirrelCorporation/SquirrelServersManager/site/docs/quickstart.md

 ```shell
 docker-compose -f docker-compose.prod.yml  up
 ```
-depending of your docker version (see [Requirements](/docs/requirements))
+depending on your Docker version (see [Requirements](/docs/requirements))

-Docker will create a volume directory *.data.prod* in the directory for persistent data saves
+Docker will create a volume directory *.data.prod* in the directory for persistent data storage

-### 6. Open a browser and open:
+### 6. Open a browser and navigate to:

 [http://localhost:8000](http://localhost:8000) or [http://127.0.0.1:8000](http://127.0.0.1:8000)

 ### Updating SSM

-In SSM cloned directory:
+In the SSM cloned directory:

 ```shell
 git pull